ArtursGailis1995/esp8266-fastled-webserver/README.md

 Web App
 --------

+The WEB App is a single page app that uses [jQuery](https://jquery.com) and [Bootstrap](http://getbootstrap.com).
+It has buttons for On/Off, a slider for brightness, a pattern selector, and a color picker (powered by [jQuery MiniColors](http://labs.abeautifulsite.net/jquery-minicolors)).
+Event handlers for the controls are used, so you don't have to click a 'Send' button after making changes to the LED strip parameters.
+The brightness slider and the color picker use a delayed event handler, to prevent from flooding the ESP8266 WEB server with too many requests.
+As web app is stored in SPIFFS (on-board flash memory), uploading the files can be extremely slow, requiring several minutes, regardless of how large the files are.

 Main page provides access to all features related to controlling RGB LED strip parameters and features<br/>
 <img src="/images/WEBApp_Main.jpg" alt="WEB App Main window" width="850"/>